api-platform/docs/core/performance.md

 ### Extending Cache-Tags for Invalidation

 Sometimes you need individual resources like `/me`.
-To work properly with Varnish, the `Cache-Tags` header needs to be augmented with these resources.
+To work properly, the `Cache-Tags` header needs to be augmented with these resources.
 Here is an example of how this can be done:

 ```php